SkyrookieYu/mupdf-wasm/docs/environment.rst

 JavaScript methodology
 --------------------------

-Due to the asynchronous nature of a :title:`WASM` web application it is recommended to use :title:`Web Workers` and :title:`Promises` within your application to handle the lifecycle and document events.
+Due to the asynchronous nature of a :title:`WASM` web application :title:`Web Workers` and :title:`Promises` should be used within your application to handle the lifecycle and document events.

 :title:`Web Workers`